FelipePCarcanholo/spatial_interaction_shiny/README.md

 (usefull when you have too many scores to analyse in the overall heatmap)

 ### 5. You can click on "All Samples Score Interaction"
 This will plot the mean score of spatially interacted cells considering all patients, separated by the column you have put on "proximity_split", to obtain the mean score of interaction for that specific tumor you are analysing.
+Written inside of the squares the pvalue of that score (based on 1k simulations of resampling randomly scores for that interaction), pvalue <0.05 is colored by green and >0.05 in black